Brown-University-Library/bell/README.md

     - produces a file containing both a list of images to add, and a list of images to update
     - end result: `g_images_to_process.json`
     - status: done: 2016-05-09
+    - status: redone 2016-05-19

+---

+temp unusual step...

+- cull the lists of images-to-add and images-to-update by removing the images that were processed (those in `g__images_to_process_temp_archive.json`).
+    - status: in process

+---

 - add new images
     - tasks/images.run_enqueue_add_image_jobs()